 This module will focus on the translation of semi-specialised texts from areas such as technology, business, literature, science, social science, advertising, tourism and law.
 You will practise techniques such as glossary-building, drafting, summarising, revising, editing and proofreading.
 The module will also provide guidance on information sources and research relevant to semi-specialised translation in your chosen language pair.
 You will have the opportunity to practise translation in both directions.

-This module trains you in the methods and approaches to research in Applied Linguistics in general, with sessions focusing specifically on Translation Research.
+This module trains you in the methods and approaches to research in translation and intercultural studies.

 You will also choose three optional modules from a range which includes:

 This module is designed to provide you with hands-on experience of a range of technologies applied to the study and practice of translation.
 Topics include: using the Internet to search for terminology and comparable and parallel texts; using translation forums and other specialised translation resources / websites; using translation memories; localisation tools; machine translation; multilingual corpus analysis as a translation aid / resource in translation research; and keystroke logging as a translation research tool.

 The aim of this module is to simulate a realistic professional environment for you to engage in an actual translation project by working in groups and setting up your own translation company.
 You will be asked to meet regularly to create the company, along with a website, email address, etc. You will then contact a client, negotiate with them, secure a translation commission and deliver a translation.
 Note that the quality of the translation you will produce will not be assessed, but you will need to reflect on the translation process in your assessment.